Skip to Content

 You might find it easier to add the water and then put them in the refrigerator for a few minutes.
 This allows the water to absorb into the oat flour, making it stickier.

-bowl of protein balls with lemon
+bowl of protein balls with lemon zest

 Are Protein Balls Good for Losing Weight?

 Protein balls are a fantastic snack option when you’re trying to lose weight.
+There are a lot of reasons why.

 First, they are made of whole, natural ingredients.
 So, they are a much healthier option than grabbing a protein bar or snack with many ingredients you can’t understand.

 Second, they are low in calories and are a great source of protein.
 Popping little protein bites throughout the day will help keep your energy up.
+They will also help you stay full between meals.

-holding one lemon protein ball
+hand holding protein ball above bowl

 Similar Protein Ball Recipes